-Programs to help your child stay healthy.
+Programs to help you stay healthy.

 Did you know that we have a lot of programs to help members be as healthy as possible?
-Whether your child has a medical problem or is just trying to live a healthy life, we have a program to help.
-For most programs, we will automatically put your child into the program if they are eligible.
-Call us if you do not want your child to be part of a program.
+Whether you have a medical problem or are just trying to live a healthy life, we have a program for you.
+For most programs, we will automatically put you into the program if you are eligible.
+Call us if you do not want to be part of a program.
 For questions about these programs, call our Care Management department at 1-888-348-2922 (TTY: 711).

-Program Who is eligible Program highlights Child and Family Welfare Child and family welfare members Coordination and care planning Condition-specific assessment Assistance with navigating the Child and Family Welfare System Integrated care connection team Community resource referrals Healthy Pregnancies/ Healthy Babies Pregnant members and moms up to 6 weeks after giving birth Educational mailings Texts with health tips Phone calls from a Case Manager Incentives/rewards for seeing your doctor Healthy Adults and Children All members Cub Club for kids Well-visit reminder calls and postcards Walking programs Health education events Gift card incentives Flu Vaccination All members over 6 months of age Flu vaccine remindersFlu clinics in some areas Living with Diabetes Members with diabetes Educational mailings Reminder calls to get needed care Calls or visits with a Case Manager Diabetes oral health program Diabetes education programs with incentives
+Program Who is eligible Program highlights Healthy Pregnancies/ Healthy Babies Pregnant members and moms up to 6 weeks after giving birth Educational mailings Texts with health tips Phone calls from a Case Manager Incentives/rewards for seeing your doctor Healthy Adults and Children All members Cub Club for kids Well-visit reminder calls and postcards Walking programs Health education events Gift card incentives Flu Vaccination All members over 6 months of age Flu vaccine remindersFlu clinics in some areas Living with Diabetes Members with diabetes Educational mailings Reminder calls to get needed care Calls or visits with a Case Manager Diabetes oral health program Diabetes education programs with incentives Neonatal Abstinence Syndrome (NAS) Pregnant women who have substance use disorder (drug addiction) and babies born with NAS One-on-one help from a Case Manager Help with community resources Educational information Community resource referrals Incentives/rewards for participation